Cornwall’s Waterfront Trail offers exceptional cycling experienceSeptember 8, 2020

 For those who prefer to leave their bikes at home, bike rentals are available at Marina 200 along Cornwall’s waterfront (just east of the Cornwall Civic Complex).
 Bikes are available daily from 8 a.m. to 6 p.m. and can be reserved by calling 613-932-8301.

-For travelers in need of a tune-up or last-minute accessories before heading out, there are two bicycle shops in Downtown Cornwall that are available to service all needs – Bicycle World at 150 Pitt Street and Total Cyclery & Sports at 241 Pitt Street.
+For travelers in need of a tune-up or last-minute accessories before heading out, there are two bicycle shops in Downtown Cornwall that are available to service all needs – Bicycle World at 24 Ninth Street East and Total Cyclery & Sports at 241 Pitt Street.

 For additional information, including cycling maps, directions and additional information on cycling in Cornwall, visit the Cornwall Tourism cycling page.